Monnoroch/ColorHighlighter/README.txt

 ColorHighlighter - is a plugin for the Sublime text 2, which underlays selected hexadecimal colorcodes (like "#FFFFFF") with their real color.
-I could underlay em all right after file loading, but i don't like a bunch of colored spots in my screen.
+I could underlay em all right after file loading, but i don't like a bunch of colored spots in my screen, so it only happens when you select one.